lovely-io/lovely.io-games/cards/README.md

  * `Deck#cards()` - returns `dom.Search` with all the cards in the deck
  * `Deck#shuffle()` - shuffles the deck in a random order

+The `Deck` class constructor also can make a number argument of `36`, `52` or `54` if you need to specify which type of deck do you need.
+By default it's a full `54` cards deck.

 ## HTML/CSS Structure